szorfein/dots/README.md

 installation with a single command:

     $ doom sync
-    $ emacs

 ## Final settings
 If you have not yet configure X, change the keyboard layout like this:

     $ localectl list-x11-keymap-layouts | grep fr
     $ sudo localectl set-x11-keymap fr

-For emacs, when the installation is terminated, you have to manually install the package [all-the-icons](https://github.com/domtronn/all-the-icons.el#installing-fonts) like this, start `emacs` and:

-    M-x all-the-icons-install-fonts

 ## Left Over